PavanaParadesi15/Cloud-watch-metrics/README.md

-There are 2 tasks I am performing on Cloud Watch
+There is a task I am performing on Cloud Watch

 # Task 1 - Using Default metrics, How to send out alarms for CPU utilization
 * How to configure a Alarm for CPU utilization.
 * If the CPU utilization reaches above the set limit/threshold, how to setup alarm, and send the notification depending on the Default metrics

-# Task 2 - Custom metrics
-* How to write application that can trigger custom metrics.

 ## Cloud watch features
 1. Monitoring